jampez77/garage_door_sensor/README.md

 Added MQTT config on boot to integrate seamlessly with Home Assistant.

 Added availability topic so we can report an offline/unavailable status to Home Assistant.

-### Version 1.1 - Better integration with Home Assistant. ###

-Added Device Registry info fo better integration with Home Assistants UI.

-Make, Model, Version etc.

-Should appear as a device with one entity upon initial connection.

-### Version 1.2 - Added LED status indicator and WiFi auto reconnect. ###

-* Solid light = No WiFi connection
-* Flashing Light = no MQTT connection
-* No light = connection established

-WiFi will now attempt to reconnect to network if it loose it post setup.